anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: We all live with the objective of being happy; our lives are all different and yet the same.
+Quote: I believe that a simple and unassuming manner of life is best for everyone, best both for the body and the mind.

-By: Anne Frank
+By: Albert Einstein